 I have almost paid off my mortgage, which means there is a whole set of equity sitting with the bank and doing nothing.
 I would like to use this equity on home as surety and purchase an investment property without laying any cash on the table.

-I have purchased properties before but all of them being residential, its challenging to buy a commercial property as banks don’t lend as much as they would on a residential property (let’s say they see residential property more bank friendly) and the rules of investing is a bit different from that of residential property.
+I have purchased properties before but all of them being residential, it’s challenging to buy a commercial property as banks don’t lend as much as they would on a residential property (let’s say they see the residential property more bank-friendly) and the rules of investing is a bit different from that of residential property.

 Before we go on into details of understanding return on investment on storage units, I would like to see how much we can expect in returns from a residential property.

 To calculate ROI I need to know the price of the house and rental return for the property.
 In average Melbourne’s median house price is at around $619000 at the time of writing this article.
 The problem with average is, its average, there are no specific details to compare like for like.

 I don’t want to take into consideration average price for our calculation, as it’s vague to pinpoint the median price to the type of dwelling, hence can’t estimate the rent and rate of return for average prices.